This website may contain affiliate links and we may be compensated (at no cost to you!).

 Each hiker should pack their own bag of supplies.
 If your group gets separated along the incline, you’ll be glad you have personal snacks and water with you!

-Here’s a checklist of everything we brought (or wish we brought!).
+Here’s a checklist of everything we brought.

 Drinks to stay hydrated